caporaso-lab-graveyard/q2d2/q2d2/markdown/biom-to-taxa-plots.md

-First, we'll load the table and the sample metadata.
+First, we'll load the table and the sample and OTU metadata.

 ```python
 >>> import pandas as pd